 Department News and Announcements Archive

 Two times in a row!
-Our Economics Department won the JHU Kickball Championship in late September and last night our team won the JHU Intramural 3vs3 Basketball League.
+Our Economics Department won the JHU Intramural 3vs3 Basketball League last night and the JHU Kickball Tournament in late September.
 Kudos to our teams!
 See the photo gallery for more pictures of our winners.

 Congratulations to Jiaxiong Yao, Yiyang Li, Yajing Jiang, Alexandria Zhang, Metin Uyanik, and Mikhail Smirnov, who all successfully defended their dissertations.